agile-ts/documentation/docs/quick_start/React.md

 npm install @agile-ts/react
 ```
 The [React Integration](../packages/react/Introduction.md), on the other hand, is an interface to React and provides useful functions
-like [`useAgile()`](../packages/react/features/Hooks.md#useagile) to bind States to React Components for reactivity.
+like the [`useAgile()`](../packages/react/features/Hooks.md#useagile) hook to bind States to React Components for reactivity.

 ## 💡 Create first State

 After we have set up a project with AgileTs installed, we can start creating our first AgileTs State.
-But first, what is a State in AgileTs?
+But first things first, what is a State in AgileTs?

 ### ❓ What is a State